japinol7/life/README.md

                             clean or reset the universe, change full/normal screen...
                             Also, you must press ESC or Quit 4 times to exit the life game.
                             Also, activates start immediately flag.
-	                        This option it is useful for benchmark purposes and more.
+	                        This option is useful for benchmark purposes and more.
 	  -j, 			--exitauto
 	                        exit immediately if the automatic mode is on.
 	  -p STOPAFTER, --stopafter STOPAFTER